 To Learn More:

 If you curious to learn more, click on the link to download the COMOX VALLEY 2020 BROCHURE

 “Our model as a conservation partnership is very unique in British Columbia.
-To the best of my knowledge, we are the only one that focuses on local government,” states Tim Ennis, Comox Valley Conservation Partnership
+To the best of my knowledge, we are the only one that focuses exclusively on the arena of local government policy,” states Tim Ennis, Comox Valley Conservation Partnership

 “Watersheds and aquifers don’t align with regional district boundaries; to achieve effective water stewardship we need to work across political boundaries and jurisdictions.
 It will take a broad-based effort to sustain restorative policies and actions,” states Paul Chapman, Executive Director of the Nananimo & Area Land Trust (NALT).
 He is also chair of the Vancouver Island Symposia Series and co-chair of Comox Valley 2020.

 “Over the last number of years NALT has been part of a growing community of water conservation.
 With the participation of numerous community stewardship groups, the City of Nanaimo and the Regional District of Nanaimo, NALT has seen concerns, understanding and actions related to restoring watersheds and water balance become a priority in our region.
 Through the lessons learned and interaction at the various water symposiums, we have expanded the tools of restoration and expert contacts available to enhance our stewardship efforts.

 “The saying from the hiking community is: If you want to go fast, go alone.
 If you want to go far, go together.
 The challenges of urban and rural expansion, multiplied by the instability of climate change mean we are in this for the long-haul and we are all in this together.
 A community of conservation is the surest way to sustain the effort needed.”